apache/incubator-stormcrawler/external/solr/README.md

 # stormcrawler-solr

-Set of [Solr](https://solr.apache.org/) resources for StormCrawler that allows you to create topologies that consume from a Solr collection and store metrics, status or parsed content into Solr.
+Set of [Apache Solr](https://solr.apache.org/) resources for StormCrawler that allows you to create topologies that consume from a Solr collection and store metrics, status or parsed content into Solr.

 ## Getting started